Education

 Scholarships for African students at Oxford

-The AfOx Graduate Scholarships aim to provide outstanding African graduates the opportunity to undertake a fully funded Masters degree at the University of Oxford.
+The AfOx Graduate Scholarships aim to provide outstanding African graduates the opportunity to undertake a fully funded taught Masters degree at the University of Oxford.
 Going beyond providing course fees and living costs, the AfOx scholarships deliver tailor made training programmes, networking opportunities and support for students before, during and following their time at Oxford.

 View the list of scholars here

-AfOx Scholarships Selection Process
+AfOx Scholarships Selection Process (2025/26 entry)

 AfOx Graduate Scholarships Partners